Pixailz/Insseption/README.md

 ## TODO

-- check that everything work fine
-  - do some refactoring
-- do monitoring (ref B2BR) onto the makefile
+- put the brief onto the makefile, portainer already do the stat
-  - decide how, maybe a file in each docker to stats out
-  - which stat (only up ?)
   - finish the DOT ENV section

 ## HOWTO